kkovacs/vmtree/README.md

 - The `/vmtree/vmtree.sh` script connects your SSH session to the SSH port of the LXD container.
 - You are in!
 You can use the LXD container just as you would with any other VM.

-## Any disadvanteges?
+## Any disadvantages?

 Just a few.

 - You will be asked twice for SSH authorization.
 (Once for the jump user, and once for the freshly created VM.)
-- LXD containers are _nearly_ full VMs, but have some security limits (mounting file systems, setting system parameters, etc).
-These rarely interfere with normal dev tasks.
+- LXD containers are _nearly_ full VMs, but have some security limits regarding mounting file systems, setting system parameters, etc. These rarely interfere with normal dev tasks, and when you need, you CAN start up real VMs, too (see below).

 ## You can use both LXD containers *and* QEMU VMS